LiMinggang/madedit-mod/README.txt

 Fix: Match whole word and dot match newline should be overridden according to Search RegEx #101
 Fix: Extra '\' was added to recorded MadPython while searching with RegEx #102
 Fix: Caret pos should be at the last while opening the Macro dialog #94 #104
-Fix: File extension sorted in File association dialog Improve performance of script recording
+Fix: English was missing in the language list #105 Improve performance of script recording
 Update translations